 Safety: No bumps or accidents

 Overall, we felt like this trampoline was a very safe option.
 The brand’s 15-foot round model has a huge jump surface—much larger than we’d anticipated—and it felt safe for several children to use at once.
 There was plenty of room to jump, tumble, and “crack the egg,” a game the kids played nonstop during the test run.
 That extra space meant no collisions or bruises, even when the neighborhood kids heard the laughter and headed over to join in the fun.

 The huge jump surface means there’s plenty of room to jump, tumble, and ‘crack the egg,’ even when the neighborhood kids hear the laughter and head over to join in the fun.

-The one issue we had was with the safety netting around the jump surface.
+The one issue we had was with the safety netting around the jumping surface.
 Though we didn’t notice any gapping or problems with the areas where the net meets the metal framework, the netting itself felt less sturdy than some of the higher-end trampolines on the market.
 It’s soft and malleable, but if you live in a climate with rain and snow, we could see it getting worn out down the road.
 It likely wouldn’t stand up to too much roughhousing with older, heavier kids, but we still felt comfortable with the younger, lighter kids bouncing each other into the netting repeatedly.

 Entertainment Value: A solid bounce every time

 Just try dragging your kiddos off of this trampoline.
 It’s nearly impossible.
 It was great to see the kids jumping, laughing, and playing together—no matter that their ages ranged from 7 to 16.